goehringa/concourse-helloworld/README.md

 This will push your pipeline defined in concourse.yml to concourse

 Your pipeline will:
+1. Trigger when a push is made to the master branch of your repository
-1. Fetch the code from your github repository
+2. Fetch the code from your github repository
-2. Run the tests for the flask http server
+3. Run the tests for the flask http server
-3. Build a docker image and push it to dockerhub
+4. Build a docker image and push it to dockerhub
-4. Run container tests on your image
+5. Run container tests on your image
-5. Push a commit status to github
+6. Push a build status to github, which you can see under commits